Allonautilus perforatus: Commercial use of shells

 Known to be valued in the commercial market as collectibles, nautilus shells and are traded around the world.
 A. perforatus are traded locally in Bali, Indonesia.
 These markets tend to last for a brief period of time before eventually becoming nonfunctional.

 In addition to their trading and commercial value as souvenirs, shells are also owned by museums for collection.

 Taxonomy

-Little is known about wild specimens of A. perforatus and this nautilus has mostly been distinguished by shells that have drifted onto land.
+Little is known about wild specimens of A. perforatus and this nautilus has mostly been distinguished by shells that have drifted onto land, and more recently, specimens that have been obtained via the Balinese shell trade.
 Thus, not much is known about this particular creature.
-The genus Allonautilus contains only two species; A.perforatus and A. scrobiculatus.
+The genus Allonautilus contains only two species, A. perforatus and A. scrobiculatus, with a more restricted distribution overall than the genus Nautilus.